Gluten Free Anzac Biscuits – No Oats!

 Can You Make Anzac Biscuits Without Oats?

+If you’ve ever had a traditional Anzac biscuit, you’ll know – oats are one of the main ingredients.
 But, in New Zealand and Australia, oats are not recommended to be consumed as part of a gluten-free diet for people with Coeliac disease.

 There are a couple of reasons for this, the first is that most oats are potentially contaminated with other gluten-containing cereals (wheat, barley, etc.) during growing, harvesting and processing.
-The other is that oats contain a protein called avenin which, in some people, can trigger the same symptoms that gluten does.
+The other is that oats contain a protein called avenin, which, in some people, can trigger the same symptoms that gluten does.

 Coeliac New Zealand recommends that those with Coeliac disease do not consume oats, as it can be impossible to tell whether the oats are triggering symptoms in the gut.